johno/lumber.js/README.md

 ## Using HTML5 Data Attributes

-If you'd like to use
+If you'd like to use HTML5 data attributes:

 ```html
 <!-- Set the graph information in the data attributes of an svg tag. -->